How many sales emails do you receive in a day?

 Bonus Read: Click here to see 60 cold email subject lines that actually work.

 Plus, it goes without saying that you must have an eye for detail, avoid any stupid spelling or grammatical errors that scream you lack an eye for detail.
+Also, focus on the text formatting and use bullets, headings, bold text wherever necessary.

 And yes, avoid resorting to any misleading phrases or dramatic attention-grabbing sentences that trick recipients into opening.